veteranmina/docs/docs/community_packages.md

 ## Docker package installation

-- Update your .env located in `/opt/seat-docker` previously mentioned in "Community Packages" adding the package(s) to be installed.
+Applying community packages to SeAT instances with Docker requires you to update your .env file located in `/opt/seat-docker` and uncommenting SEAT_PLUGINS by removing the '#' and entering the package(s) to be installed following the guidlines provided.

+- Once you have entered the plugin(s) to be installed run the below command in `/opt/seat-docker`:

 ```bash
 docker-compose up -d